varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	Maximum number of objects we attempt to nuke in orderto make space for a object body.

+pcre_match_limit
+	- Default: 10000

+	The limit for the  number of internal matching function calls in a pcre_exec() execution.

+pcre_match_limit_recursion
+	- Default: 10000

+	The limit for the  number of internal matching function recursions in a pcre_exec() execution.

 ping_interval
 	- Units: seconds
 	- Default: 3